ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

 ## Practice Screencast

-For the take-home exams, you'll be recording a screencast that demonstrates your programs (along with completing them without any assistance from the course staff).
+For the take-home exams, you'll be recording a screencast that demonstrates your programs.
 The last part of this PA has you practice with this.

 You will record a short video (no more than 2 minutes).
 Include: